 Bad Hygiene Practice

-Infant’s immune system is immature so they needs extra protection from germs that lead to infection and illness.
-Good hygiene practice within household can conquer half of the battle with infection.
+Infants’ immune system is immature so they need extra protection from germs that lead to infection and illness.
+Good hygiene practice within the household can conquer half of the battle with infection.

-Here are some suggestions to keep baby away for infection and illness
+Here are some suggestions to keep baby away from infection and illness

 - Wash your hand with soap before handling baby